 How to Maintain New Porcelain Veneers

-Porcelain veneers are a popular cosmetic dental solution for improved smiles.
+Porcelain veneers are a popular cosmetic dental treatment.
 Custom-made and designed to blend seamlessly with your natural teeth, veneers could dramatically enhance your appearance.
-But like any investment in your smile, porcelain veneers require care and attention to stay beautiful and last for years.
-If you’ve recently had veneers placed, understanding how to maintain them is essential.
+But like any investment in your smile, porcelain veneers need care and attention to stay beautiful and last for years.
+If you’ve recently had veneers placed in our Claremont, CA office, you want to know how to maintain them.
+Dr. Patel is here to help.

 Like any investment in your smile, porcelain veneers require care and attention to stay beautiful and last for years.